cloudevents/spec/cloudevents/spec.md

 A "batch-mode message" is one where multiple (zero or more) events are encoded in a single message body, according to a specific event format.
 Not all event formats or protocol bindings support batch-mode messages.
-Batch mode is less widely-supported than structured mode and binary mode, and MUST only be used when indicated.

 #### Protocol